manfredsteyer/ng-upgrade-lab/01_refactoring-to-components.md

 3. Compile the project to make sure that there are no TypeScript errors.
 4. Refresh the project in your browser and ensure that the refactored project still works.

+## Life Cycle Hooks

+1. Look up the presented slides regarding life cycle hooks.
+2. Find out how to create a life cycle hook for $onInit and $onChange.
+3. Create those live cycle hooks within the ``FlightCardComponent`` and ensure yourself that AngularJS 1.x calls them.